Mr H Jones

 Mrs R Fonseka: Head of Biology

-Mrs Fonseka graduated from Warwick University with a Bsc in Bio-Medical Science.
+Mrs Fonseka graduated from the University or Warwick with a Bsc in Bio-Medical Science.
 Mrs Fonseka has worked with charities in Zimbabwe teaching Mathematics and English to orphaned children.

 Mrs Fonseka's passion for science stems from her school days where she enjoyed the variety of her science lessons, and the opportunities to explore new ideas.
 She aims to teach science classes which encourage self-confidence, inquisitiveness and independence.